vijay-varadarajan/Aerodrome-Lookup-Service/README.md

 ## About this project

-This is my final project for **CS50p**.
+This is my final project for **CS50p - Introduction to Programming with Python**.
 This software displays via text and voice the names and gps codes of all the aerodromes found in a specific location given by the user.
 This is useful when a person wants to lookup the various aerodromes such as airports, heliports, seaplane bases and more in a particular location.

 ## Features of this software